Grenade (Pluribus): Reception

 Sean T. Collins of Decider wrote, "Perhaps the show is purposefully hinting that Carol and Helen were a less than happy couple.
 Perhaps it's hoping we won't notice.
 Given the way it's fudging some key aspects of its high concept, I'm less inclined to give it the benefit of the doubt than I was at the start."
-Carly Lane of Collider gave the episode a 9 out of 10 rating and wrote, "this week, Carol's out to put that to the test, with her continued willingness to push the envelope culminating in an explosive ending that reveals the episode's title isn't metaphorical in the slightest."
+Carly Lane of Collider gave the episode a 9 out of 10 rating and wrote, "this week, Carol's out to put [how much free will the "Others" have] to the test, with her continued willingness to push the envelope culminating in an explosive ending that reveals the episode's title isn't metaphorical in the slightest."

 Josh Rosenberg of Esquire wrote, "As much as I just want to sit one of these hive mind freaks down and interrogate them, I must admit that it wouldn't make for good TV.
 Pluribus, on the other hand?
 It's the only show on TV right now where I genuinely can't predict where the story will head next.
 Much like finding yourself in an ice hotel, it's exciting to feel something new—and a bit scary."
-Carissa Pavlica of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "Pluribus Season 1 Episode 3 is one of those strange hours of television where nothing “big” happens, and yet I found myself more clenched and uneasy than I ever am watching any so-called thriller."
+Carissa Pavlica of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "Pluribus Season 1 Episode 3 is one of those strange hours of television where nothing 'big' happens, and yet I found myself more clenched and uneasy than I ever am watching any so-called thriller."